silitics/rugpi-revpi/README.md

 > [!WARNING]
 > This is only a proof of concept, do not use in production!
 To get a fully functional setup, a deeper integration with RevPi is necessary.
 In particular, Rugpi must be appropriately configured to preserve all relevant configuration files.

-To learn more about Rugpi, checkout <https://rugpi.io>.
+To learn more about Rugpi, check out <https://rugpi.io>.
 Rugpi allows you to build bespoke variants of popular Linux distributions and comes with a robust over-the-air system update mechanism, specially developed for Raspberry Pi.
-In particular, checkout the [User Guide](https://oss.silitics.com/rugpi/docs/guide/) to learn how to apply customizations.
+In particular, check out the [User Guide](https://oss.silitics.com/rugpi/docs/guide/) to learn how to apply customizations.

 ## Instructions